weburg/head-first-design-patterns-in-php/README.md

   that works great with the Comparable interface.
 The custom function that gets passed into usort delegates its sorting to the compareTo() method of the two argument objects passed in, making for an elegant, native port.

-### License

-All code is in the public domain for your use / education / enjoyment.
-Though, if you use any of the code in your projects or want to redistribute it, I'd just want to hear from you and/or receive a credit somewhere is about all.
-Thanks!

-### Prior Versions

-2.0.0: 9/10/2024
-  - Now supports PHP 8.

-1.0.0: 7/28/2009
-  - Initial release